DH-RSE-Summer-School/DH-RSE-Summer-School-2026/Day 3/Sustainable-Practices.md

 - *Essential:*  Add docstrings
 - *Essential:*  Add a README file
 - *Essential:*  Add a requirements.txt file
-- Create a tutorial notebook
+- *Optional:* Create a tutorial notebook
-- Go through a software quality checklist
+- *Optional:* Go through a software quality checklist

 ### Tasks: Formatting & Refactoring
 - *Essential:*  Improve formatting
 - *Essential:*  Improve variable and function naming
 - *Essential:*  Fix non-DRY code
-- Translate the notebook into an executable python script
+- *Optional:* Translate the notebook into an executable python script
-- Refactor the script into functions
+- *Optional:* Refactor the script into functions
-- Input arguments: Allow for flexible input dataset
+- *Optional:* Input arguments: Allow for flexible input dataset
-- Input arguments: Allow for a flexible location to save results
+- *Optional:* Input arguments: Allow for a flexible location to save results
-- Add automated tests
+- *Optional:* Add automated tests

 ### Tasks: Publishing
 - *Essential:*  Create a DOI
 - *Essential:*  Add a LICENSE file
 - *Essential:*  Add a copyright statement
 - *Essential:*  Add a CITATION.cff file
-- Prepare a GitHub release
+- *Optional:* Prepare a GitHub release
-- Package the project
+- *Optional:* Package the project
-- Prepare the work for publication in the Journal of Open Source Software
+- *Optional:* Prepare the work for publication in the Journal of Open Source Software

 ## Scenario